European funding for Dutch AI factory approved

 European cooperation

-The application for the AI factory was submitted to EuroHPC JU, the European partnership that supports supercomputing and AI facilities.
-The Netherlands will receive €70 million from this programme, with additional contributions from the national government and the Groningen-Noord Drenthe region.
+The application for the Dutch AI Factory was submitted to EuroHPC JU, the European partnership that coordinates supercomputing and AI infrastructures across the continent.
+The Netherlands will receive €70 million in European funding, complemented by additional contributions from the national government and the Groningen–North Drenthe region.

-With the arrival of the AI factory, the Netherlands will become part of a European network of AI centres that exchange knowledge, infrastructure and innovations.
-This will strengthen the Netherlands' position as a leader in responsible AI, based on European values and scientific strength.
+With this new facility, the Netherlands becomes part of a growing European network of AI centres that exchange knowledge, infrastructure and expertise.
+This will strengthen the country’s position as a leader in responsible and people-centred AI development, grounded in European values and scientific excellence.

 Six new AI factories in Europe

-Alongside the Netherlands, Czechia, Lithuania, Poland, Romania, and Spain will establish new AI-optimised systems within their own AI Factories, further strengthening Europe’s growing AI infrastructure.
-The Spanish AI Factory will feature an experimental platform designed to develop and test cutting-edge AI models and applications, while fostering collaboration across Europe.
+Alongside the Netherlands, Czechia, Lithuania, Poland, Romania and Spain will establish new AI-optimised systems within their own national AI Factories, further strengthening Europe’s distributed AI infrastructure.
+The Spanish AI Factory will feature an experimental platform designed to develop and test advanced AI models and applications, while fostering cross-border collaboration across Europe.

-Each AI Factory will serve as a national one-stop hub, providing European AI start-ups, SMEs, and researchers with end-to-end support, from preparing AI-ready data to accessing AI-optimised high-performance computing (HPC) resources, specialised training, and advanced technical expertise.
+Each AI Factory will serve as a national one-stop hub, providing European AI start-ups, SMEs and researchers with end-to-end support, from preparing AI-ready data to accessing AI-optimised high-performance computing resources, specialised training and advanced technical expertise.